xtreme-d/relion-tutorial-simplified/4-3 Template Based Picking.md

 Step Alias | **(10) AutoPick/optimise_params**
 Next Step | ~ (11) AutoPick/template_based

 First, we have to optimize picking parameters.
 The problem is that it would take significant time, but there is a trick.
-The most expensive part of calculations in the auto-picking jobs is the calculating of the probability-based figure-of-merit (FOM) maps.
+The most expensive part of calculations in the auto-picking jobs is the calculation of the probability-based figure-of-merit (FOM) maps.
 It represents the cross-correlation coefficient between each template particle image and all selected positions in the micrographs.
 We can make computations faster if we write FOM on disk and read it on next iterations.
 You can control FOM related behavior of RELION by using "Write FOM maps?" and "Read FOM maps?" fields.

 Here are the parameters that we need to optimize: